-These inside out chocolate chip cookies combine a rich and fudgy chocolate cookie base, super soft and brownie-like centers, chewy edges, and sweet white chocolate chips.
-Easy to throw together, this is my base chocolate cookie recipe.
-They’re as loved as my chewy chocolate chip cookies and as unbeatably rich as my homemade brownies.
+These inside out chocolate chip cookies combine a rich and fudgy chocolate cookie base, the same we use for double chocolate chip cookies.
+Enjoy super soft and brownie-like centers, chewy edges, and sweet white chocolate chips in each bite.
+They’re as loved as my chewy chocolate chip cookies and as undeniably rich as my homemade brownies.

 Hello and welcome back to 2013 when I initially published this recipe.
 Now with updated pictures, clearer instructions, and helpful success tips, there’s no excuse not to try the ONLY CHOCOLATE COOKIE RECIPE YOU NEED.
 Wow, that’s quite the statement.

 In the past several years, these inside out chocolate chip cookies have climbed to the top of my most-loved cookie recipe list.
 Along with chewy chocolate chip cookies, drop sugar cookies, peanut butter cookies, and oatmeal raisin cookies, this is the gold standard of cookie dough recipes to try.

 What Are Inside Out Chocolate Chip Cookies?

 I know you’re looking at me cross-eyed wondering what, why, and how these are inside out cookies.
 Think of a regular chocolate chip cookie—buttery brown sugar base with chocolate chips, right?
 Well, the term “inside out” means that the cookie base is now chocolate and the add-in is white chocolate.
 Obviously white chocolate chips don’t taste like the buttery brown sugar base of a regular cookie, but I don’t think anyone’s complaining here.

 Simply put, these are Chocolate White Chocolate Chip Cookies.
 (Think of them like the cookie version of chocolate white chocolate cupcakes!)

 These Chocolate Cookies Are:

 - Easy to make with a basic recipe